tigerfarm/tigcall/README.md

 1. Click Create new TwiML App
 2. Enter the following:
    - Friendly name: Make a call
-   - Voice, Request URL: https://davidapp.herokuapp.com/tigcall/voiceClientCall.php (Use your web server domain name)
+   - Voice, Request URL: https://voice-2357.twil.io/makecall (Use your Twilio Function URL from above)
 3. After clicking Save, go back into the app entry to get the app SID.
    - The SID is used as a web server environment variable.
    - Example: APeb4627655a2a4be5ae1ba962fc9576cf